There are 10 residence halls on the campus:

 - Peripheral doors are locked, and entrance to all halls is by electronic card access.

 - Vending machines -- including washers, dryers, snack and soda machines make living in the halls more comfortable and convenient.

 - Every hall has a kitchen

-- Vacuum cleaners may be borrowed from the RA Office upon the presentation of your student ID.
+- Vacuum cleaners may be borrowed from the Hall Office upon the presentation of your student ID.

 Each room in the residence halls at Millersville University is equipped with:

 - curtain rod

 - cable TV jack

 The following is a list of items, which students may want to bring to campus: